DominicL3/turboSETI-ML/README.md

 # turboSETI-ML
 `turboSETI-ML` uses neural networks to detect narrowband drifting signals in filterbank or h5 files.
-This code was written for **Breakthrough Listen**, the largest scientific program dedicated to the search for life beyond Earth.

 ## Introduction
-The search for aliens is hard, but **Breakthrough Listen** is taking a crack at it.
+The search for aliens is hard, but **Breakthrough Listen** is taking a crack at it, as the largest scientific program dedicated to the search for life beyond Earth.

 One of the primary tools built for this purpose is `turboSETI` (https://github.com/UCBerkeleySETI/turbo_seti), which searches for narrowband drifting signals in frequency-time data gathered by radio telescopes.
 These signals typically span only a few Hz, but persist longer in time.
 Signals that originate far from Earth should exhibit a property known as Doppler drift, where the frequency of the signal appears to "drift" over time; the farther the signal source, the larger the drift rate.
 One example plot of narrowband signals discovered by `turboSETI` can be found below.

 ![abacad_obs](paper_plots/abacad_observation.png)